coinbase/assume-role/README.md

 Once you assume-role, you will be prompted for your SAML credentials (username and password).

-If you would like to store your credentials on the filesystem for ease of use, you can create a `~/.saml/credentials` file that looks as such:
+If you would like to store your credentials on the filesystem for ease of use, you can create a `~/.saml/credentials` file.

+An example of what this looks like is (example syntax; These are *not* real):
 ```
 username = lukeskywalker
 password = hunter2